friemen/reactnet/README.md

 link-functions could try to push values to these reactives.

-Therefore the network maintains a `:dont-complete` map that records the number of pending pushes for each reactive.
+Therefore the network maintains a `:dont-complete` map that records the number of expected deliveries for each reactive.
 This counter is increased for a reactive whenever it is contained in a `:dont-complete` seq that the link-function returns as part of the result map.
 By default all output reactives of the link are listed,